My Life in Pink poster

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This shows the protagonist's commitment to Ludovic is discovered in a wedding dress attempting to marry Jérôme in a mock ceremony.
 This public act forces the family to actively confront the situation rather than dismissing it as childhood play., moving from reaction to action.

 The Collapse moment at 65 minutes (74% through) represents the emotional nadir.
 Here, Ludovic is expelled from school and community rejection reaches its peak.
 Hanna has an emotional breakdown, screaming at Ludovic to "be normal."
-The family unit fractures; innocence dies., illustrates the protagonist at their lowest point.
+The family unit fractures; innocence dies., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 70 minutes initiates the final act resolution at 80% of the runtime.
 In the new neighborhood, Ludovic meets Christine, the daughter of their new neighbors, who accepts Ludovic without judgment.
 A new community proves different communities have different values., demonstrating the transformation achieved throughout the journey.